Why runners should care about strength and muscle-building

 Research has found that endurance athletes should strength train in a very similar way to everyone else.

-As a runner, the most important strength exercises you’ll do are heavy squats and lunges, but you’ll also find benefit from performing a mix of single-leg/balance exercises, core work, and upper body movements (it may not always feel that way, but a strong upper body means good posture and good form — hello arm swings — for longer).
+The most important strength training for runners consists of heavy squats and lunges, but you’ll also benefit from performing a mix of single-leg/balance exercises, core work, and upper body movements.
+(It may not always feel this way, but a strong upper body means you can maintain good posture and good form — hello, arm swings — for longer).

 “Research has found that endurance athletes should strength train in a very similar way to everyone else,” Dr. French explains.
 “Athletes should focus on heavy weights, fatiguing at less than 12 reps, with exercises like a barbell back squat, which hit large muscles in a movement style that is similar to running.”

 Below are total body exercises that are great for any runner to implement into their training.
 You’ll be able to find all of these exercises on Tempo taught by our expert coaches during class (more on that below, too).

 Weighted squats and lunges are instrumental to developing power and strength in your legs.
 If you’re unsure of how to get started with these movements, try out one of our beginner programs, like Coach Cole’s Strength Foundations program.
 With Tempo, it will continue to learn from your performance and will recommend consistently challenging weights to ensure you’re getting the most benefit from your heavy squats and lunges